 Because you GOTTA rent your home

-Many of our client homeowners are in the landlording business because they have to be, not because they desire to be.
-They are not typically like my investors-types who plan and save for out-of-pocket costs that result from marketing the home, repairs, preventative maintenance and of course regular updating to be competitive when marketed.
+Many of our clients are in the land-lording business because they have to be, not because they desire to be.
+They are not typically like my investors-type clients who plan and save for out-of-pocket costs like expenses for marketing the home for rent, repairs, preventative maintenance and of course regular updating to stay competitive when marketed.

-Owners don’t always consider the long-term investment opportunities that may result from a rental property.
-Getting those owners to make regular changes to their asking price can be harder than dieting over the holidays!
+Owners don’t always consider the long-term investment losses that can result from everyday decisions.
+Even getting owners to make regular reductions to their asking price when a home isn’t renting, can be harder than dieting at Christmas time!

-Price reductions are key to getting rented – even small ones
+Price reductions are key to getting a home rented – even small reductions help

 What if the rent doesn’t cover your monthly expenses?

-Some owners can’t fathom accepting a rental price that doesn’t meet their mortgage payment needs and other monthly costs like insurance, HOA/COA dues, repair costs and of course, the services of a property manager – EVEN an awesome one.
-All owners want their rent price to cover all of their expenses which doesn’t always equal what the housing market will allow on any given year.
+Some landlords can’t fathom accepting a rental price that doesn’t meet exceed their mortgage payment and other monthly costs like insurance, HOA/COA dues, repair costs and of course, the services of a property manager – EVEN an awesome one.
+All owners want their rent achieved to cover all of their expenses which doesn’t always equal what the housing market will allow on any given year.

-Vacancy loss occurs when your home sits vacant
+Vacancy loss occurs every day that your home sits vacant/unrented

 Failing to reduce your monthly asking price to procure a tenant more quickly can add up to a much greater YEARLY loss for owners.
 A home priced at $2,000 a month loses approximately $66 a day.
 This does not include advertising costs, lawn maintenance and utilities.
 That brings your loss up to about $76 per day.
 WOWZERS!
 Check this chart out: Vacancy Loss Charted

-Price changes increase interest and freshen up search engines
+Price changes create a stir, increase interest and freshen up search engines

 We encourage our owners to lower pricing at least $25 a week to increase interest, refresh listings and hopefully procure more interested parties to go visit the home and hopefully fall in love with it.